When your child's treatment stops working

 - Help your child set goals.
 Your child might want to take a trip or learn something new.
-Your child's goals will depend on his interests.
+Your child's goals will depend on their interests.

 Help Your Child Prepare

 As sad as it is, there are ways you can help your child prepare to die.
 Let your child know what physical changes may happen.
 Your child's doctor may help you with this.
 While it is best not to include scary details, knowing what to expect can help your child feel less anxious.

 - Create family memories.
 You might go through photos and create a website or photo book together.

 - Help your child say goodbye to special people in person or through letters.

-- Let your child know what lasting impact he will leave behind.
-Whether it was being a good son and brother, or helping other people, tell your child how he has made the world a better place.
+- Let your child know what lasting impact they will leave behind.
+Whether it was being a good son and brother, or helping other people, tell your child how they have made the world a better place.